TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Voice/README.md

   For example, *PMR* allows a maximum of *0.5W*.
 Even low-end uncertified radios can transmit with 1–5W.

     Sending with more power does not necessarily improve your reach: you'd need to quadruple your power to double your reach.
-By doing so, your radio emits very high RF levels with a good chance of interfering with other services in your vicinity.
+By doing so, your radio starts to emit very high RF signals with a good chance of interfering with other services in your vicinity.
 * **Antenna:**
   Part of many regulations is your *effective RF power*, which depends on additional factors like the *antenna* you are using.